-This weekend saw five hundred members of the neo-Nazi Nordic Resistance Movement take to the streets of Gothenburg.
-Liberal politicians unsure of how to crush the group once and for all, without destroying freedom of speech, should seek the answer on the other side of the divide: the parliamentary far-right
+This weekend five hundred members of the neo-Nazi Nordic Resistance Movement take to the streets of Gothenburg.
+Perhaps liberal politicians unsure of how to crush the group without destroying freedom of speech should seek the answer on the other side of the divide: the parliamentary far-right.

-But of course this does not mean that the NRM will never again take to the streets- far from it- and without police protection their uncontrolled presence in the future will be of increased danger to the general public, both physically and in terms of the spread of their detestable ideology.
+This of course does not mean that the NRM will never again take to the streets.
+Far from it.
+They will return and, without police protection, their uncontrolled presence will be of increased danger to the general public: physically and ideologically.

-The NRM has always been a threat to Nordic democracy.
-Founded in December 1997 by former White Aryan Resistance member Klaus Lund as the ‘Swedish Neo-Nazi Grouping’, the group soon grew to become a pan-Nordic movement (although the Danish wing has since been disbanded), distributing leaflets that praised Adolf Hitler and Corneliu Codreanu and even establishing training camps in Swedish forests for its new recruits.
-In 2016, just as the group was legalised for the first time, it was rumoured that the NRM had become a terrorist organisation after multiple bombings at a refugee centre in Gothenburg left one person receiving life-threatening injuries and three men with ties to the NRM in prison.
-And, while more mellowed (all things are relative) Nordic populist parties: the Sweden Democrats, Norwegian Progress Party, Danish People’s Party or the True Finns have all entered mainstream politics with a strong foothold, it should not be forgotten that, through proportional representation, the NRM do in fact hold one seat in the Swedish Riksdag.
+This organisation is not new.
+The NRM has long-since posed a threat to Nordic democracy.
+Founded in December 1997 by former White Aryan Resistance member Klaus Lund as the ‘Swedish Neo-Nazi Grouping’, the group soon grew to become a pan-Nordic movement (although the Danish wing has since been disbanded), distributing leaflets that praised Adolf Hitler and Corneliu Codreanu and even establishing undercover training camps in Swedish forests for its new recruits.
+In 2016, just as the group was legalised for the first time, it was rumoured that the NRM had become a terrorist organisation.
+Multiple bombings at a refugee centre in Gothenburg left one person with life-threatening injuries and three men with ties to the NRM in prison.
+They even hold a seat in the Swedish parliament.

-Naturally, as UKIP would dismiss ultra-far-right action from the English Democrats or BNP, the Sweden Democrats were swift in their denial of any ideological links to the NRM’s march on Saturday.
-But with their own roots in the post-war Swedish Fascist Party, and currently in the process of fending off allegations of sex crimes among their members, one wonders if the Swedish Democrats can justifiably hold significant moral high ground here.
-Furthermore, there is no doubt that parties such as the Sweden Democrats with solid political influence do not go nearly far enough in distancing themselves with more hard-line, and thankfully at this stage smaller groups, such as the NRM.
-Those voting for a populist party are unlikely to distinguish between the NRM’s Fascism and the anti-immigration, Eurosceptic policies of the Sweden Democrats.
+Naturally, as UKIP dismiss the ultra-far-right English Democrats or BNP, Sweden’s mainstream populist party, the Sweden Democrats, were swift to deny all links to the NRM once more.
+But with their own roots in the post-war Swedish Fascist Party, and currently fending off allegations of sex crimes among their members, one wonders just how long they can justifiably hold the moral high ground.
+The Sweden Democrats (with 49 seats in the Riksdag (parliament) do not go nearly far enough distancing themselves from other hard-line, and, thankfully, smaller groups like the NRM.
+Indeed, voters are unlikely to distinguish between the NRM’s Fascism and the anti-immigration, Eurosceptic policies of the Sweden Democrats.

-“Those voting for a populist party are unlikely to distinguish between the NRM’s Fascism and the anti-immigration and Eurosceptic policies of the Sweden Democrats”
+“Voters are unlikely to distinguish between the NRM’s Fascism and the anti-immigration, Eurosceptic policies of the Sweden Democrats.”

-As the growth of established parliamentary populist parties continues to rise, public awareness of groups such as the NRM will too; it is for this very reason that the group was legalised in 2016, as this coincided with a populist breakthrough in national governments, and why, after the horrific attacks committed by Anders Breivik in 2011, many saw Breivik’s views as synonymous with the Norwegian Progress Party’s.
+As the growth of established parliamentary populist parties rises across Europe, so does awareness of hard-line groups such as the NRM.
+It is for this reason that the group was legalised in 2016, as this coincided with a populist breakthrough in national governments, and why, after the horrific attacks of Anders Breivik in 2011, many began to view Breivik’s views as synonymous with those of the far-right Norwegian Progress Party’s.

-While many of their views may be shockingly xenophobic, they, I am sure, like me, have no sympathy for such outright displays of support for ethnic cleansing.
-It is clear that the severely uneducated and deeply polarised members of ultra-far-right groups will never listen to different, Liberal viewpoints, nor to our attempts in crushing their displays, always blaming it as a crushing of freedom of speech.
+Now, as this weekend showed, alongside numerous marches across Scandinavia this summer, it is the time for mainstream far-right parties to change their tune.
+And fast.
+While I have no sympathy with the politics the Sweden Democrats, it is clear that now they hold at least some of the political strings and are, however disturbingly, seen as sisters of the NRM, it is they who can finally calm their obscene demonstrations.
+While many of their views may be shockingly xenophobic, they, like me, I’m sure have no sympathy for the NRM.
+It is clear that the severely uneducated and deeply polarised members of ultra-far-right groups will never listen to different, Liberal viewpoints; and blame their attempts for reason as a crushing of freedom of speech.
 But perhaps they will listen to those with similar, if more mellowed, opinions.